YoussefZidan/web-workers/README.md

 console.log(`tastk 3 took: ${new Date() - t}ms`);
 ```

-In the above example we see in the console
+In the above example we see the following output in the console, In sequence just like we wrote.

 ```
 tastk 1 took: 0ms
 tastk 2 took: 0ms
 tastk 3 took: 1ms
 ```

-Is sequence just like we wrote.

 Because those tasks are simple, when you open the console, you'll see that all three lines have been printed and almost no time in between.